 SIG is a leading educational organization with a mission to develop international schools of excellence in this region.
 The founders are graduates from Georgetown University and the Wharton School of Business, University of Pennsylvania.

 We follow the American curriculum.
 Our curriculum is developed in collaboration with New York City’s Bank Street College of Education and aligned to the NY State Common Core Standards (Common Core + 15).
-Our curriculum is a progressive American program that allows children to “learn what to think not how to think”.
+Our curriculum is a progressive American program that allows children to “learn how to think not what to think”.

 Our educators are experienced teachers from across the world.
 We hire our educators from a number of sources such as the Progressive Educators Network, Harvard University, and International School Services, etc.

 All our lead teachers are required to hold advanced teaching credentials, from the US or equivalently accredited universities.
 Our educators are from the United Kingdom, Ireland, South Africa, New Zealand, and primarily the USA.

 Children must be 3 years old by August 31st of the academic year they are applying for.

 Each class has a designated lead teacher who holds advanced teaching credentials.
 In PreK to Grade 2 classes, a qualified support educator is present along with the lead teacher.
 In Grade 3 and above, there are floating support educators on hand for lead teachers to call on.

 Yes, we offer a school bus service open to all Clarion students.
 All the school buses used adhere to the RTA safety standards and guidelines.
 A female bus nanny travels with the students in each vehicle.

 We have a school portal for parents to access student and school information.
 Teachers communicate classroom activities and other events in school using the SeeSaw application.
 Once the student is enrolled, the teacher will share the information on the registration process for the app.

 Our payment schedule is June 30 – Semester 1 tuition, December 31 – Semester 2 tuition.
 Please connect with our accountant, Jafar Mohammed for payments, information on discounts offered, and any requests on individual payment plans.